dlodola/public/docs/_posts/2021-07-27_Monte+Carlo+resource+assessments+in+Python.md

 layout: post
 draft: false
 title:  "Monte Carlo resource assessments in Python"
-tags: Monte Carlo resource assessments in Python
+tags: python motecarlo volumetrics
 image: empty.png
-notebook: 1-limestone-hatch
+notebook:
 ---
-# Monte Carlo resource assessments in Python

 We explore in this article how to easily generate your own Monte Carlo simulations in Python using a resource assessment as an example.
 The methodologies detailed here can however be adapted to any problem where a Monte Carlo simulation is desired.<!--more-->
 There are many advantages to using Python for this:
 - It's totally free &mdash; no need for any extensions to Excel (or for Excel for that matter...);